 A unit of work in BITS is called job.
 Jobs have non-unique names and are uniquely identified by globally-unique identifiers (32-digit hexadecimal numbers).

 Job consists of one or more files to be transferred.
 Each file is specified by its source path and destination path.
 BITS supports both downloads and uploads but BITS Shell currently supports only downloads.
-For downloads, the source path is the path of remote file specified by URL, local path, or UNC path, and the destination path is the path of local file specified by local path or UNC path.
+For the downloads, the source path is the path of remote file specified by URL, local path, or UNC path, and the destination path is the path of local file specified by local path or UNC path.

 A job can be in one of two essential states (among few others): "transferring" (resumed) or "suspended".
 When job is in "transferring" state the files associated with the job are transferring; when the job is in "suspended" state the files are not transferring.
-Newly created jobs are put in suspended state; BITS Shell, however, automatically resumes created jobs, and then allows to suspend and resume them manually.
+Newly created jobs are put in suspended state; BITS Shell, however, automatically resumes the created jobs, and then allows to suspend and resume them manually.

-The files are transferring as long as user who created job is logged in.
+The files are transferring as long as user who has created job is logged in.
 When the user logs out, transferring stops.
 When the user logs in again, transfer continues from the point where it was stopped.

 The transferred files are first written to temporary files named like BIT*.tmp and located in the same directory where destination files will be located.
-When transfer is completed, job is put to "transferred" state and should be "completed" to rename the temporary files to specified destination names.
+When the transfer is completed, the job is put to "transferred" state and should be "completed" to rename the temporary files to specified destination names.
 BITS Shell does not automatically complete jobs but provides a command to do it manually.

 If destination file is located on NTFS-formatted volume, BITS Shell writes the source path of the file to its alternate data stream named 'notes.txt'.
 The path is written in UTF-8 encoding.
 You can use Alternate Data Streams Shell to conviniently view and edit the notes stream.

-To provide interface between BITS and user, BITS Shell uses files with extension '.bits-dnl-job' (not shown in Windows shell) to represent BITS jobs.
+To provide interface between BITS and a user, BITS Shell uses files with extension '.bits-dnl-job' (not shown in Windows shell) to represent BITS jobs.
 These files have context menu commands to control jobs, and communicate job state via icons, pop-up infotips, and custom columns.